explodingcamera/tinywasm/BENCHMARKS.md

 WebAssembly files are optimized using [wasm-opt](https://github.com/WebAssembly/binaryen), and the benchmark code is available in the `crates/benchmarks` folder.

-These are mainly preliminary benchmarks, and I will be adding more in the future that are also looking into memory usage and other metrics.
+These are mainly preliminary benchmarks, and I will be rewriting the benchmarks to be more accurate and to test more features in the future.
+In particular, I want to test and improve memory usage, as well as the performance of the parser.

 ## WebAssembly Settings